DMChernowitz/StochasticScheduler/readme.md

     - `decision_quantile`: a float, the quantile to use for decision-making in the CSDP.
 Default is 1-1/e, which turns the quantile into the expectation for exponential distributions.
 For the median, choose 0.5.
   - Returns:
     - The contingency table, a dictionary with `State` instances as keys, and integers (task ids) as values.
+- `.visualize_state_space()`:
+  - Usage:
+    - Visualize and plot the graph structure of the state space.
+Example result similar to that in [the introduction](#statespace-graph-framework-and-memoryless-tasks).
+    - The red arrows convey the information in the contingency table, and point to optimal tasks to start, if present.
+    - If `metastate_mode` is True, will also construct the metastate graph using the method `.construct_metastate_graph()`, where states connected by `progress` edges are grouped together.
+  - Arguments:
+    - `metastate_mode`: a boolean, if True, group states into `MetaState` objects, which are sets of states with the same active tasks.
+If False, show states with tasks in different stages of completion as separate nodes.
+Only for small projects should this be False.
+    - `rich_annotations`: a boolean, if True, show the task ids that start (s), progress (p) or finish (f) between states as annotations on the edges.
+Also show in the nodes the status of each task of the project.
+If False, only show the number of states per `MetaState`.
+    - `add_times`: a boolean, if True, show the expected time-to-finish under each state, and expected duration added to the annotation for each individual transition.
+Only works if `metastate_mode` is False.
+  - Returns:
+    - None.

+In the graph, the horizontal progress counts the number of tasks started plus the number of tasks finished.
+In other words, the horizontal position is the rank of the state.
+See the [State docs](#state).
+For n states, there will be 2*n+1 columns, until all states are finished.
+The vertical placement of a state has no formal meaning: they are arranged by a heuristic in order to make the connecting arrows as horizontal as possible, and as a tie-breaker according to their `lexicographic_position`.
+However, the maximum height does give a sense of the number of simultaneous options for the state of the project at this point in the schedule, and is therefore a proxy for complexity.

+In `metastate_mode`, much information is concealed, specifically about the CSDP.
+It is possible that the contingent optimal task to start is different for two or more states inside the same metastate.
+Or, from some states, waiting is best, while from others, a task must start.
+In `metastate_mode`, that cannot be distinguished visually.
+A red arrow may thus not be applicable to all states implied in the metastate, or multiple red arrows may point from the same metastate, which is misleading: the actual optimal one depends on the state.
+Metastates are a convenient shorthand to condense information visually, but for simulations, they are not as accurate.

+For the technically inclined reader, I'll go over some internal methods of the `StateSpace` class.

 - `.dynamic_step()`:
   - Usage: